whipowill/php-pd2-filter-builder/README.md

 - Caster
 	- Crystal Sword (``crs``), Flail (``fla``)

-These items are generally "the best" bc of their damage output and strength requirements.
-As usual, elite ethereal items are always good for mercenaries.
+These items are generally "the best" bc of their damage output, speed, and strength requirements.
+As usual, elite ethereal chests are always good for mercenaries.

 You can change the config I've provided to match your own tastes.